Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 Layers.

-…

 Strong passwords
 and a password manager.

 Two factor authentication.

 Updates.
 Backups.

 And being careful
 with links
 and attachments.

-…

 Now here is an Awnt Truth rule that will save you.

-If something feels rushed
+If something feels rushed,

-…

-pause.
+stop.

-If it feels like pressure
+If it feels like pressure,

-…

-pause.
+stop.

 Because pressure is the trick.

 And the pause
 is the power.

 You do not have to be a hacker to protect yourself.